 |

-Breeder and exhibitor of shorty Jack Russell Terriers in Texas.
+Quality Irish and English Jack Russell Terriers in Texas.
 Contact (817) 441-6581 or info@bearcreekrussells.com for information on our Jack Russell puppies.

 |